Skip to main content

 • Infectious Disease Response: Management of personnel in situations requiring social distancing or crowd density restrictions.

-• Real-time Monitoring: Real-time verification of current occupancy and entry/exit status for each zone.
+• Real-time monitoring: Check the current occupancy and entry/exit status for each location in real time.

 • Automatic Alerts: Immediate notifications to administrators upon reaching the set occupancy limit, enabling swift responses.